santagoy/san-tagoy-xyz/content/games/southern-skies/chargen.md

 You have three Attributes:

-- **Thews** — modifies to-hit rolls and damage rolls in melee combat
+- **Thews** modifies to-hit rolls and damage rolls in melee combat
-- **Wits** — determines when they can act in mutual surprise
+- **Wits** determines when they can act in mutual surprise
-- **Charisma** — adds to reaction rolls from NPCs
+- **Charisma** adds to reaction rolls from NPCs

-Roll 1d4 once per Attribute to determine the modifier of each.
+Roll 1d4 once per Attribute to know the modifier of each.

 ## Characters' Starting Info